 Computer software engineers, or software developers, design and develop software applications or computer systems.
 They may develop computer applications for clients as well as the major systems that make a computer run.
-Long work hours are typical, and travel to meet with other members of design teams might be required.
-Since much of a computer software engineer's work is done on the computer, telecommuting is an option for this job.
+Occasional extended work hours are typical, and travel to meet with other members of design teams might be required.
+Since much of a computer software engineer's work is done on the computer, telecommuting is often an option for this job.

 |Degree Level||Bachelor's degree; some employers may prefer a master's degree|

 |Degree Field||Computer science, software engineering, or related field|

 |Certification||Voluntary certification is available|